t0mk/packet-terraform-review/README.md

 The golang API client for Packet API is the first step before features can be added to Terraform.
 I got write access to github repo (Thanks!).

+I added interface for volume attachment, ip subnet attachment, spot market prices, and wrote a lot of integration tests for those, adn for existing resources.

 #### Terraform provider

 Since early summer, Terraform providers have been moved to [separate repos](https://github.com/terraform-providers).
 Before, they used to be in the TF main repository I guess.